 The Crippler Ray Stevens

 Carl Ray Stevens was born in the middle of the Depression Era ’30s, in the poverty-stricken state of West Virginia.
 He left his Point Pleasant home for greener pastures and opportunities that were to be found in nearby Columbus, Ohio.
 Stevens packed his few possessions and made the one hundred thirty mile trip while still a teenager.
-He became enamored with professional wrestling and began to frequent the Toe Hold Club where many of the local wrestlers could be found.
+He became enamored with professional wrestling and frequented the Toe Hold Club where many local wrestlers could be found.
 He started training and took his first match at the age of fifteen, working for Al Haft.
 Ray took to the ring like a natural, and what would take others years to absorb and perfect, the youngster did in months.
-He rose up the card and paid his dues the old way, but the veterans took notice of his potential and began to school him.
+He rose up the card and paid his dues the old way, but the veterans noticed his potential and began to school him.

-It was at the Midwest Wrestling Association in Ohio where he cut his teeth and started his lineage of acquiring territorial gold.
-He picked up the MWA Tag Team Titles with his partner, Don Stevens in May of 1956, and followed that up with his first singles title the next month when he took home the MWA Junior Heavyweight Title.
+At the Midwest Wrestling Association in Ohio, he cut his teeth and started his lineage of acquiring territorial gold.
+He picked up the MWA Tag Team Titles with his partner, Don Stevens, in May of 1956, and followed that up with his first singles title the next month when he took home the MWA Junior Heavyweight Title.